 5. Wipe with a tach cloth.

 6.Temperature is an important factor in drying time, optimal temperature is 20 degrees Celsius.
 If your temperature is lower or higher, allow for a longer drying time.
+During cold or extreme heat do not paint in your garage (unless temperture or humidity controlled.

 Our Ultra Grip allows for Fusion™ to adhere to surfaces that are typically not for painting such as a lacquered surface, melamine, thermofoil or laminate.